 In the High Renaissance we saw the composition in the form of a pyramid—a very stable shape.
 But in the Baroque era we see compositions in the shape of diagonal lines, as in Bernini's David.The diagonal line immediately suggests movement and energy and drama—very different from the immobility of the pyramid shape.

-Donatello shows us an early moment in the Renaissance, and the beginnings of Humanism when artists were first discovering contrapposto and the beauty of ancient Greek and Roman sculpture.
-His young figure of David symbolizes the Republic of Florence and its sense of being blessed by God, and so we see David victorious standing on the head of Goliath.
+Donatello shows us an early moment in the Renaissance—the beginnings of Humanism when artists were first discovering contrapposto and the beauty of ancient Greek and Roman sculpture.
+His young figure of David symbolizes the Republic of Florence, which saw itself—like David—as blessed by God.
+Donatello shows David victorious standing on the head of Goliath.

-Bernini shows us David actively fighting Goliath -- with God on his side.
-Perhaps the way the church itself felt as they were battling against Luther.
+Bernini shows us a less ideal, and more real David—one who, with God's help, is actively fighting Goliath (perhaps the way the church itself felt as they were battling against Luther).

-I think Michelangelo is asking us to sit and contemplate the incredible beauty of David, and through contemplating beauty, and the beauty of man, God's greatest creation, we come to know God.
+Michelangelo seems to be asking us to sit and contemplate the incredible beauty of David, and through contemplating beauty (the beauty of man, God's greatest creation), we come to know God.
 On the other hand, there is no time for contemplation with Bernini's David, there is only time for ducking out of the way.
-Our reaction is in our bodies, not in our minds (the way it is with Michelangelo's).
-So, we could say that the path to God in the Renaissance was through the mind (this is part of Humanism as we know).
+Our reaction is in our bodies, not in our minds.

 Where and When